2023 Tour de Guelph FAQ

 This is not a race.
 All riders must adhere to the Ontario Highway Traffic Act including stopping for stop signs and stoplights and riding not more than two abreast on all roads and in single file on busier roads.
 The purpose of the event is to provide a safe enjoyable day of cycling through Guelph and the surrounding countryside for a wide range of cyclists, and raising funds for three great causes.
 Novice riders and small children with their families can ride on the safety of the 5k and 10k loop and more experienced but less active riders can try the 25 km or 50 km rides.

-If you are more fit and experienced, you can set out on the 75km, 100km or 160 km route.
+If you are more fit and experienced, you can set out on the 75km or 100km.
 All the rides will allow you to see Guelph and the surrounding area in a way only possible from the seat of bicycle.

 Q: Can I register for one ride and switch to another ride?